Omni-Analytics-Group/eth-data-science-course/README.md

 *Can I request a topic?*
 Sure!
 Once we flesh out the initial course material.
 If funding persists, we'd be more than happy to take suggestions on case studies or topics.

-## Testimonials

-"This course is like a rain following a drought.
-It kindly walks you through the process starting from the use of R to introduction of graphs and machine learning concepts with interesting case studies.
-I strongly recommend it not only to researchers interested in Ethereum blockchain but also to any students or professionals that have interest in learning data analysis and science." - [Will Shin](https://www.linkedin.com/in/wooil-s-51308353/) (Principal Economist at [Klaytn](https://www.klaytn.com))

-## Impact and Accolades

-* March 11th, 2022 - 59 Stars - 16 Forks
-* June   8th, 2022 - 76 Stars - 17 Forks

 ## Featured Projects